Centers & Institutes

 University Strategic Organizations (USO)

 University Strategic Organizations are organized scholarship units involving multiple disciplines, as well as mature linkages with industry and government, that represent core strategic activities of the university.
 USO are expected to promote the incubation of creative ideas and innovative/disruptive technologies within a mature, structured framework and mission directly aligned with university and/or state strategic research directions.
-Owing to their strategic importance, USO receive a portion of their funding as ongoing base support from the Office of the Vice President for Research, though in all cases the majority of funding will come from external sources.
+Owing to their strategic importance, USO receive a portion of their funding as ongoing base support from the Office of the Vice President for Research and Partnerships, though in all cases the majority of funding will come from external sources.
 Any non-academic unit or informally organized activity is eligible to apply for USO classification.
 However, those having the greatest likelihood of selection are longstanding entities that reflect core strategic directions of the university.

 University Strategic Organizations